ORGANIC Evening Primrose Oil for Animals

 - 50 - 75 ml for ponies or horses, depending on size

-Evening primrose oil is best accepted when it is given over the feed or mixed into the feed.
-Experience has shown that evening primrose oil is readily accepted by dogs and horses.
-Cats eat evening primrose oil best when it is mixed into their wet food.
-You can simply use a teaspoon as a measure for dosing.
-A full teaspoon corresponds to approximately 5 ml of evening primrose oil.
+Evening primrose oil is most readily accepted when added to or mixed with the feed.
+Experience has shown that evening primrose oil is well tolerated by dogs and horses.
+Cats eat evening primrose oil best when it is added to their wet food.
+You can easily use a teaspoon as a measure for dosing.
+A full teaspoon is about 5ml of evening primrose oil.

-Always provide your pet with sufficient fresh drinking water.
+Always provide your pet with plenty of fresh drinking water.

-Our evening primrose oil is an untreated natural product.
-A natural sediment, cloudiness and color changes are natural.
+Our Evening Primrose Oil is an untreated natural product.
+Natural sediment, cloudiness and colour variations are normal.

 Ratings